Dua Lipa: Dress style and endorsements

+Dua Lipa has been described by the media as a fashion icon.
 For a Versace dress and Bulgari diamonds she was rated as one of the "best" dressed celebrities of the 61st Annual Grammy Awards ceremony by various media.
 For her Alexander Wang dress with 90s style, she was rated as one of the "best" dressed celebrities of the 62nd Annual Grammy Awards ceremony.
-For a Versace dress and Bulgari jewelry she was rated as one of the "best" dressed celebrities of the 63rd Annual Grammy Awards ceremony.
+For a Versace dress and Bulgari jewellery she was rated as one of the "best" dressed celebrities of the 63rd Annual Grammy Awards ceremony.

 She released a limited edition lip gloss called "Cremesheen Glass" in collaboration with MAC Cosmetics for its campaign called "Future Forward".
 She became the face of a perfume called "Libre" for a Yves Saint Laurent campaign launched in September 2019 for which she recorded a promo cover of the song "I'm Free" (1965) featured in advertisements for Lipa's campaigns with the brand.
 Later she was the face of a new version of the same perfume called "Libre Intense".
 She became an ambassador for the mineral water brand Évian in July 2020.
 In March 2021 she performed an a cappella of her song "Levitating" (2020) for an advertisement for the "Drink True" campaign of the brand Évian.

+In February 2024, Dua Lipa was promoted to global ambassador for YSL Beauty.
+Previously, she had been the face of the "Libre" fragrance since 2019.
+Her appointment to global ambassador followed a wipe of the YSL Beauty Instagram account.

 Modelling

-She made her runway debut at Versace's Spring/Summer 2022 show at Milan Fashion Week which was soundtracked by tracks from her album Future Nostalgia (2020).
+She made her runway debut at Versace's Spring/Summer 2022 show at Milan Fashion Week, which was soundtracked by tracks from her album Future Nostalgia (2020).